zeroluck/docs/sources/admin-guide/saml/outbound-saml.md

 ## SSO testing endpoint of website:

-Every website (SP) should have staging and production URL endpoint which can be checked for SSO, where user will hit to log into that SP.
+Every website (SP) should have both a staging and a production uri endpoint which can be checked for SSO, where the user will access to log into that SP.

 # Configuring Outbound SAML SSO